 At a second sitting of the Peace Conference, the Constitution was carefully revised, incorporating not a few important changes recommended by statesmen in America and other countries.
 Upon April 28th, 1919, the Peace Conference adopted the revised Constitution, or Covenant as it was now called, without a dissenting vote.
-It was formally signed-together with the general treaty of peace-by the delgates of the leading nations engaged in the World War on June 28th, 1919.
-It was then submitted to the various governments interested for ratification.
-After much discussion and debate, especially in the United States, the treaty, including the Covenant, was ratified.
-Thus was established a confederation of the leading nations of the world.
-Fortysix states were eligible to be charter members of the League of Nations and the Covenant provides a method by which the remaining states may enter.
-The adoption of the Covenant and the establishment of the League constitutes the greatest single step ever taken for the abolition of war and the advancement of the human race.
+It was formally signed-together with the general treaty of peace-by the delegates of the leading nations engaged in the World War on June 28th, 1919.
+It was next submitted to the various governments interested for ratification.
+After much discussion and debate, the leading powers, excepting the United States, ratified the treaty, including the Covenant.
+Thus was estabilshed a confederation of the leading nations of the world.
+Forty-six states were eligible to be charter members of the League of Nations and the Covenant provides a method by which the remaining states may enter.
+The adoption of the Covenant by more than forty nations and the establishment of the League constitutes a great step toward the abolition of war and the advancement of the human race.
+The highest type of civilization demands peace.
 The Covenant, or Constitution of the League of Nations is a remarkable document containing twenty-six articles.
 Untold possibilities are provided by it for promoting the general good.
 It can be very properly considered the Magna Charta of mankind.
 Conceived in the spirit of liberty, equality and fraternity, may it fulfill its purpose.